To provide responsive leadership to support schools and families and to protect the rights of all students.

 Special Education Hearings

 The IDEA provides for due process hearings to resolve disputes relating to the identification, evaluation, placement, or the provision of a free appropriate public education (FAPE) to a child with a disability and certain discipline matters.
 See the Special Education Hearings page.

-Section 504 of the Rehabilitation Act of 1973 is a federal civil rights statute that assures individuals will not be discriminated against based on their disability.
-The Minnesota Department of Education's Section 504 page includes the Section 504 Compliance Manual, related forms, and more.
+Section 504 of the Rehabilitation Act of 1973 is a federal civil rights statute that protects a student with a disability from discrimination.
+The Section 504 page includes the Section 504 Compliance Manual, forms, and more.

-When a student is removed from school for disciplinary reasons, the Pupil Fair Dismissal Act assures the student certain rights.
-More information can be found on the Student Discipline and Truancy page.
+When a student is removed from school for disciplinary reasons, the Pupil Fair Dismissal Act assures certain student rights.
+See the Student Discipline and Truancy page.

-The 2013 Part B Annual State Application includes statements of assurances for Minnesota’s program for children with disabilities and proposed descriptions for the use of federal grant funds.
-The draft application is posted below.
+The 2015 Part B Annual State Application includes statements of assurances for Minnesota’s program for children with disabilities and proposed descriptions for the use of federal grant funds.